TymekTM/Asystent/docs/user-guide/README.md

 2. Speak clearly and at a moderate pace
 3. Check if the wake word is correctly set
 4. Verify that voice models are properly installed

+### Performance Problems

+1. Check if your system meets the minimum requirements
+2. Enable Low Power Mode in the configuration if running on limited hardware
+3. Monitor CPU and memory usage in the performance logs
+4. Consider using a lighter AI model if experiencing slowdowns

+### Plugin Errors

+1. Check the logs for plugin-specific error messages
+2. Try disabling and re-enabling the problematic plugin
+3. Use the "Reload Plugins" button to refresh all plugins
+4. If a plugin was recently modified, ensure it follows the correct format

+### Configuration Changes Not Taking Effect

+1. Some settings (like microphone ID) require a full restart
+2. Most other settings should apply immediately after saving
+3. Check logs for any error messages during configuration reload
+4. Try clearing browser cache if changes in web UI aren't visible

 ### Web Interface Problems